 The world is waking up to the reality of our global challenges.
-Environmental, Social, and Governance (ESG) reporting has transitioned from a "nice-to-have" to an imperative.
+ESG reporting has transitioned from a "nice-to-have" to an imperative.
 Regulatory bodies are ramping up requirements, and investors increasingly scrutinize ESG performance before making commitments.
 And here's why this shift is more than a mere trend—it's a fundamental change that's affecting businesses across every metric that matters.

 The landscape of ESG reporting is not one-size-fits-all.
 Different types of frameworks serve distinct purposes, and selecting the right one can be pivotal for your business.
-Let's explore the three primary categories: Benchmark, Voluntary, and Regulatory frameworks.
+Let's explore the three primary categories: benchmark, voluntary, and regulatory.

 Benchmark frameworks set industry standards, allowing you to compare your ESG metrics against sectoral or global benchmarks.